elixir-europe-training/ELIXIR-TrP-Bioschemas/docs/chapters/chapter_04.md

 2. In the `General` section, the URL to the sitemap is displayed: `Your sitemap index can be found here: https://your.url.org/sitemap_index.xml`
 3. Manually check all the sections on the left side of the displayed website from `HTML Sitemap` over all `Post Types` and `Taxonomies`.
 Unselect the slider for all non-relevant Post types and Taxonomies.
 4. Verify the URL whether all relevant links to the pages are shown.
-5.

-## HTML code for a training material page
+## Code for a training material page

 ```json
 {